Factors inside and outside our bodies affect our health. Those outside our bodies are often called environmental factors.

 There's no one scientific definition for the term “environment.”
-In health research, different scientists may use different categories when deciding whether a risk is environmental.
+In health research, different scientists may use different categories when deciding whether a risk factor is environmental.

 Environmental factors may include things found in nature that we eat, drink, touch or breathe, as well as man-made factors.
-Possible examples include exposures that are passive (such as sunlight or secondhand smoke) and those that are active (such as eating fruits and vegetables or drinking alcohol).
+They may be passive (such as sunlight or secondhand smoke) or active (such as eating fruits and vegetables or drinking alcohol).

-Factors such as age, the hormones produced in our bodies (such as estrogen) and family history are considered to be personal or genetic factors rather than environmental factors.
+Factors such as age, hormones produced in our bodies (such as estrogen) and family history are considered to be personal or genetic factors rather than environmental factors.
 However, they can interact with environmental factors and affect our health.

 Some factors in our environment help keep us healthy.
 Others can increase our risk of breast cancer or other diseases.
 Still others have little, if any, effect on our health.

-Researchers can use different types of studies to learn about the environment and breast cancer risk (learn more).
+Researchers can use different types of studies to learn about the environment and breast cancer risk.